Test on Real Devices

 Developers and QAs often run tests, either automated or manual on their local machines to start with.
 This helps them debug quickly and fix obvious bugs in their code.
 But is that really enough?

-In this guide, we will discover the challenges of local testing as well as how to overcome them to ensure a robust, bug-free code.
+This guide will discuss and give an overview of all the critical challenges of local testing and best practices to overcome them and ensure a robust, bug-free code.

 What is Local Testing?